 B. MEDICAL RECORDS IN THE HOSPITALS AND CLINICS

 Your ability to access medical records in the hospitals and the SIU Clinics is essential to provide appropriate patient care and to facilitate the learning experience.
 Students are reminded, however, that these records are confidential and should only be accessed as needed for the purpose of providing health care to patients.
 You are expected to abide by the strictest policies of confidentiality when dealing with medical records in either paper or electronic format.
 Any violations will be treated as serious matters and may be subject to University, State and federal privacy laws regarding patient health information.
-You are entitled to review your own medical record, but you cannot legally access the records of family or friends without written authorization from the patient or her/his agent.

 1. MEDICAL RECORD ETIQUETTE